klaxa/spots2mkv/Readme.txt

 ./transcoder somefile.ogg 5

 This will create a file called somefile.ogg.mkv with 5 fps.
 See the source for encoding details.
+This will also create a file called somefile.ogg.ffmetadata containing chapter information about the spots stream.

 Depends on ffmpeg being in your $PATH.
 See source for invocation.